deanstein/CinderellaCityProject/README.md

 - After running the simulation for several minutes, the music in each era may fail to play correctly, resulting in the music skipping and repeating every frame.
 Simply time-travel to another era, then back, to solve this.
 - The Main Menu currently supports only 3 locations, but a scrollable interface will be added in the future to support additional points of interest.
-- When running in Windowed mode, maximizing the window breaks the locations of the UI.
 - Large areas of both time periods are unfinished.